 The course inter-connects seven woodland properties and offers access to the Genesse Preserve where entry is normally restricted to Regional Water Authority permit holders.
 Aid station locations are limited to places with easy road access and the distance between stops varies.
 Runners are strongly advised to carry a drink bottle and their preferred choice of snack.
 The aid stations will be stocked with a variety of snacks typical of an event of this kind.
 Water and the electrolyte drink will be available at all stations.

-All entrants will receive a goodie bag containing their race number, race shirt and information about the course.
+All entrants will receive a goodie bag containing their bib number and race shirt.
 Finishers within the 10 hours time limit will receive a unique finisher award to acknowledge their achievement.
 There will be additional awards for the overall male and female finishers.
 The race will be sanctioned by the USA Track and Field Association.

 The Bimbler’s Bluff has been established to promote access to the woodland trails in southern Connecticut and in doing so the organizers wish to acknowledge the support of: